stackitcloud/stackit-cli/docs/stackit_config_set.md

-      --logme-custom-endpoint string              LogMe API base URL, used in calls to this API --mariadb-custom-endpoint string            MariaDB API base URL, used in calls to this API --mongodbflex-custom-endpoint string        MongoDB Flex API base URL, used in calls to this API --opensearch-custom-endpoint string         OpenSearch API base URL, used in calls to this API --postgresflex-custom-endpoint string       PostgreSQL Flex API base URL, used in calls to this API --rabbitmq-custom-endpoint string           RabbitMQ API base URL, used in calls to this API
+      --logme-custom-endpoint string              LogMe API base URL, used in calls to this API --mariadb-custom-endpoint string            MariaDB API base URL, used in calls to this API --mongodbflex-custom-endpoint string        MongoDB Flex API base URL, used in calls to this API --object-storage-custom-endpoint string     Object Storage API base URL, used in calls to this API --opensearch-custom-endpoint string         OpenSearch API base URL, used in calls to this API --postgresflex-custom-endpoint string       PostgreSQL Flex API base URL, used in calls to this API --rabbitmq-custom-endpoint string           RabbitMQ API base URL, used in calls to this API